REMOVAL OF INFECTED TOOTH THROUGH ROOT CANAL TREATMENT

 THE PROCEDURE OF ROOT CANAL TREATMENT

-When you arrive at your scheduled appointment at Glasshouse dental clinic, the dental technician will lead you to the treatment room and assist you in sitting on a chair.
+When you arrive at your scheduled appointment at the Glasshouse Dental clinic, the dental technician will lead you to the treatment room and assist you in sitting on a chair.

 STEP 1: ANESTHETIC